The photos could be ice cream or sorbet. But they’re mashed potatoes.

 2. POUR 2 cups of sundried tomato purée into a mixing bowl,

-1. PEEL the butternut squash, cut in half lengthwise, remove the seeds and membrane and cut into 1” pieces.
+1. PEEL the butternut squash, cut it in half lengthwise, remove the seeds and membrane and cut it into 1” pieces.
 Place into a mixing bowl and toss with olive oil.

-3. PLACE the cooked squash, brown butter with sage, salt, and pepper into blender and purée.
+4. PLACE the cooked squash, the brown butter with sage, salt, and pepper into a blender and purée.
 Pour 1 quart of squash purée into a mixing bowl and mix together by hand with a whisk with one of the five portions (2 quarts) of mashed potatoes.

 Comments are closed.